ShunLett/ElevatorSimulation/README.md

 Jaya: I worked on the main.cpp, Elevator.h, and Elevator.cpp file.

-Shun: I worked on the Request.h and RequestManger.h file.
+Shun: I worked on Request.h and RequestManager.h, and added request-handling code in main.cpp.

 We both helped organize the code and we both combined our code.